India hit by national strike over economic reforms

 The Congress party-ruled coalition, which has a record of buckling under pressure, partially rolled backed a petrol price increase this year after facing a similar strike.

-Some Congress officials have hinted that the 5 rupee per liter diesel price increase could be cut, and a new limit on subsidized cooking gas cylinders may also be raised.
+Some Congress officials have hinted that the 5 rupee per litre diesel price increase could be cut, and a new limit on subsidised cooking gas cylinders may also be raised.

 But the Congress party has held firm against calls for the retail reform to be scrapped, despite the threat by Trinamool Congress to withdraw its ministers on Friday - which would leave Singh with a minority government.